How to Give Brand Accounts Permission to Whitelist Your TikTok Content

 TikTok whitelisting allows brands to turn creator content into awesome ads.
 Here’s how to give brands access to your TikToks for whitelisting.

-TikTok whitelisting instantly transforms creator videos into top-tier ads.
-This post explains how to whitelist TikTok content and why brands should do it.
+TikTok whitelisting with Spark Ads instantly transforms creator videos into top-tier ads.
+We explain how to whitelist TikTok content and why brands should.

 “What’s the deal with TikTok whitelisting?”

-TikTok whitelisting is the process of obtaining access to a creator’s videos to promote on your brand’s account.
-White-labeled videos are also known as Spark Ads.
+TikTok whitelisting is the process of obtaining advertising access to a creator’s videos to promote on your brand’s account.
+These creator videos are also referred to as Spark Ads.

 Translation?
 You take a piece of organic content and transform it into sponsored content.

-Here’s the short of how the process works:
+Here’s the short of how the whitelisting process works:

-Know how TikTok says “Create TikToks, Not Ads”?
-That’s what white-labeling is all about!
+Know how TikTok says “Create TikToks, not ads?"
+That’s what whitelisting does in a nutshell.

 Typical branded content on TikTok runs from the creator’s account with an #ad disclosure.
 With whitelisting, you promote creator content from your brand account and present it as your own.

-Here’s the good news: TikTok actually makes the process of making creator ads pretty easy.
+Here’s the good news: TikTok makes the process of making creator ads pretty easy.

 But before we get into the steps of white-labeling videos, there’s a bit of housekeeping to do.